(This video is available with English Subtitles (above), with Spanish Subtitles,

 United Arts believes we need creative individuals to inspire us, enlighten us, and cross boundaries to bring us together through art.
 Our Artist Support Grants fund professional and artistic development for emerging and established artists to create work, improve their business operations, or bring their work to new audiences.
 Artist Support Grants support a broad range of talented artists in the disciplines of visual arts, performing arts, literary arts, and interdisciplinary arts.
 Individual artists and small, unincorporated groups of collaborating artists who have lived in Chatham, Harnett, Johnston, Lee, or Wake County for at least one year are eligible to apply for grants up to $1,500.

-Through our Municipal Murals program, United Arts has worked with the towns of Fuquay-Varina, Garner, Wake Forest, Zebulon, Wendell, and most recently, Apex to create new murals in their towns.
+Through Wake Murals United Arts has worked with the towns of Fuquay-Varina, Garner, Wake Forest, Zebulon, Wendell, and most recently, Apex to create new murals in their towns.
 With support from the Wake County Government, United Arts is now closer to its goal of a mural in all 12 Wake County municipalities.

 United Arts is honored to continue our strong partnership with the Wake County Commissioners and the North Carolina Arts Council, as well as private funders and supporters, to create a community where the arts and culture are available and accessible to everyone in Wake County.

 Because, together, WE MAKE ART HAPPEN across Wake County!

 United Arts began in 1962 with the formation of the Raleigh Cultural Center.
 That organization later became known as the Wake County Arts Council.
 In 1989, the organization merged with the Capital Area Arts Foundation, and the United Arts Council of Raleigh and Wake County was born.